Estuary

 Here are 3 popular ways to connect MySQL to Google Sheets without writing any code.

-Method 1: Connecting Through Estuary
+Method 1: Connecting MySQL to Google Sheets with Estuary Flow

 Estuary Flow is a data integration platform with a unique selection of connectors.
 These include MySQL and Google Sheets Connectors.
 You can use these connectors to create a real-time data pipeline that synchronizes tables in a MySQL database with tabs in a Google spreadsheet with no code.

-This image shows where you’ll be at the end of step 5, below.
+This image shows where you’ll be at the end of step 5, below

-Here’s how:
+Here’s how: Follow these steps -

 For more help with this method, see the Estuary Flow documentation on:

-Method 2: Script Configuration Through Google Sheets
+Method 2: Using Google Apps Script to Connect MySQL and Google Sheets

 Step 1: Open the Script editor on your Google Sheet